Where to Buy Lumber Near Me

 Select your location and see an updated list of the lumber that is currently in stock.

 Rockler retail locations also offer a large supply of shorter boards and thin thicknesses in multiple domestic and exotic species - perfect for small projects.
-Most of these smaller stock pieces are also available to order from the Rockler online lumber supply.
+Most of these smaller stock pieces are also available to order online

 One of the newest additions to the Rockler lumber supply is butcher block.
 Butcher Block Worktops are available in several sizes in retail stores and online.